 2.1 Data collection

 We recorded the contact calls of unmarked and unsexed yellow-naped amazons occurring in and around the same roost sites at which population sizes were surveyed by Dupin et al. (2020).
 Contact calls are the most frequently emitted acoustic signal in this species, particularly in and around the roost (Wright, 1996).
-We recorded calls during the morning as individuals left night roosts or in the morning as they arrived.
+We recorded calls during the morning as individuals left night roosts or in the evening as they arrived.
 We recorded calls from both flying and perched birds as this species is known to use contact calls in both contexts (Wright, 1996).
 We aimed to record a minimum of 10 calls each from six different birds at each site.
 Calls were recorded using a Sennheiser ME67 shotgun microphone and a Marantz PMD660 solid state digital recorder at a frequency of 22.05 kHz, with an amplitude resolution of 16 bits.
 Individuals were differentiated in recordings via detailed dictation by the recordist.
 This project was approved by New Mexico State University’s Institutional Animal Care and Use Committee (IACUC protocols 2016-023 and 2018-009).

 2.2 Sampling sites

-We recorded contact calls from yellow-naped amazons during June and July of 2016, 2018, and 2019; both months that fall just after the species’ breeding season (Matuzak and Brightsmith, 2007).
-Sites were determined based on previous survey history, local anecdotes, local organizations working with yellow-naped amazons, and eBird reports.
+We recorded contact calls from yellow-naped amazons during June and July of 2016, 2018, and 2019; both months fall just after the species’ breeding season (Matuzak and Brightsmith, 2007, Dahlin et al., 2018).
+Sites were chosen based on previous survey history, local anecdotes, information from local organizations working with yellow-naped amazons, and eBird reports.
 We attempted to record contact calls at as many locations as logistically possible where yellow-naped amazon populations were known to exist at the time of sampling, or were historically present (Dahlin et al., 2018).
 In 2016, we recorded calls at 22 sites in Costa Rica and 9 in Nicaragua, in 2018 and 2019 we recorded at 10 sites in southern Mexico, as well as 2 sites in Guatemala during 2019, and 4 sites in the Bay Islands, Honduras in 2019; one site in the Bay Islands was a private location which remains undisclosed at the owner’s request.
 In total, we recorded contact calls at 47 sites across the yellow-naped amazon range (Figure 1).
 We were unable to record calls from a reportedly small population on the Pacific coast of El Salvador, and larger populations reported to occur along the Caribbean coast of Honduras and Nicaragua due to logistical challenges.

 2.3 Data processing